Become an Editor

 we'll get in touch!

 Becoming an editor in the editorial team of the Trento Student Law Review can be a great way to get involved in an extracurricular activity during your time at Law School, while honing useful skills that can be spent in a variety of post-graduate activities (lawyer, phd, public and private employment).
-From the review of articles, to the production of the final editorial product, from the management and extension of the pool of peer-reviewers, to the possibility of being involved in the organization of associative activities and involvement of the entire editorial board, there are many activities that can involve and inspire the participation of different interests and skills.
+From the review of articles, to the production of the final editorial product, from the management and enlargement of the pool of peer-reviewers, to organizing associative and team-building activities for the entire editorial board, there are many activities that can involve and inspire the participation of different interests and skills.

 What is a law review?
 What does it mean to be a student-run law review?